ayumi-cloud/oc-security-module/README.md

 - Production Mode Checks.
 - Firewall Filters.
 - Testing and monitoring DNS settings and SSL/TLS certificates.
-- Testing and monitoring HTTPS, HTTP/1.1, HTTP/2, QUIC and HTTP/3.
+- Testing and monitoring HTTPS, Mixed Content, HTTP/1.1, HTTP/2, QUIC and HTTP/3.
 - Blocking old protocols such as HTTP/0.9 and HTTP/1.0.
 - Many Security Tools (too many to mention).